04RR/LLM-Trainer/README.md

 ## Training the Model (lora_train.py)
 The lora_train.py script trains the model based on the configuration provided in lora_config.yaml.

-To run the training script:
+To start the training process, make sure all the values in the lora_config.yaml file are correct and then run the training script:

 ```bash
 python lora_train.py